 Bind one or more render targets atomically and the depth-stencil buffer to the output-merger stage.

-void OMSetRenderTargets( [in] UINT NumViews, [in] ID3D11RenderTargetView *const *ppRenderTargetViews, [in] ID3D11DepthStencilView *pDepthStencilView );
+void OMSetRenderTargets( [in] UINT NumViews, [in, optional] ID3D11RenderTargetView *const *ppRenderTargetViews, [in, optional] ID3D11DepthStencilView *pDepthStencilView );

 - NumViews [in]

 Number of render targets to bind (ranges between 0 and D3D11_SIMULTANEOUS_RENDER_TARGET_COUNT).
 If this parameter is nonzero, the number of entries in the array to which ppRenderTargetViews points must equal the number in this parameter.

 - ppRenderTargetViews [in, optional]

 Pointer to an array of ID3D11RenderTargetView that represent the render targets to bind to the device.
 If this parameter is NULL and NumViews is 0, no render targets are bound.

 Pointer to a ID3D11DepthStencilView that represents the depth-stencil view to bind to the device.
 If this parameter is NULL, the depth-stencil state is not bound.

 The maximum number of active render targets a device can have active at any given time is set by a #define in D3D11.h called D3D11_SIMULTANEOUS_RENDER_TARGET_COUNT.
 It is invalid to try to set the same subresource to multiple render target slots.
 Any render targets not defined by this call are set to NULL.

 If any subresources are also currently bound for reading in a different stage or writing (perhaps in a different part of the pipeline), those bind points will be set to NULL, in order to prevent the same subresource from being read and written simultaneously in a single rendering operation.